 The Arma dei Carabinieri, an Italian police force, is known for handling high-profile criminals such as the mafia.
-However, its tasks are much broader, and also embrace the protection of citizens also from an environmental point of view.
+However, its tasks are much broader, and also embrace the protection of citizens also on the environmental level.
 Today, the daily battle of the carabinieri finds a precious ally.

 For almost five years the headquarters of the CUFA Command of the Carabinieri in the center of Rome houses several beehives.
 The api they help the Carabinieri to monitor the environment as "informer insects".
 Monitoring, in a test radius of about 2 kilometers, is a little gem that could bring great results if extended.